Get started with Azure Maps Power BI visual

 Once the Azure Maps Power BI visual is enabled, select the Azure Maps icon from the Visualizations pane.

 Power BI creates an empty Azure Maps visual design canvas.
-While in preview, another disclaimer is displayed.

 Take the following steps to load the Azure Maps visual: